The Woodlawn Memorial Park Liberty Bell

 I do my best work staring out the window.
 It’s where my ideas are.
 From third through seventh grade, as my brain develops and I figure out how to make my friends laugh, and I teach myself to solve problems — I stare out the window at the cemetery.

 To get from one school building to the other, we walk through the cemetery.
 During recess, our playground is the small parking lot between the school building and the headstones.
 One of the boys removes his long, white tube socks with two red stripes on the elastic.
-He fashions a crude but functional ball.
+He twists them into a crude but functional ball.
 In tight formation, a pitcher underhandedly lobs the sock ball.
 The batter swings his closed fist.
-The cemetery is home run territory and strictly off-limits.
+The cemetery is home-run territory and strictly off-limits.
 If an intrepid fielder can retrieve the ball before being spotted by a nun, the game continues.

 Church belief considers a Catholic cemetery consecrated earth — a place of prayer and reverence.
 Many faiths subscribe to similar beliefs.